FStarLang/FStar/INSTALL.md

         $ make -C examples

-### Homebrew formula for Mac OS X ###

-On Macs you can also build and install the latest F\* release using Homebrew:

-        $ brew tap homebrew/science
-        $ brew install fstar

-For building and installing the latest F\* sources from GitHub (the master branch) instead of the latest release you can do:

-        $ brew --HEAD install fstar

 ## Building F* from sources ##

 If you have a serious interest in F\* or want to report bugs then we